-Slack works best when everyone in a company uses it to have transparent, informative discussions in channels, which are organized around projects, teams and disciplines.
+Slack works best as a collaborative workspace when everyone in a company uses it to have transparent, informative discussions in channels, which are organised around projects, teams and disciplines.

 But let’s be honest, many teams rely far too often on direct messages—mostly for quick questions and answers.
 This creates two issues: